MicrosoftDocs/appcenter-docs/docs/gdpr/does-it-apply-to-me.md

 If you're using [App Center Errors](~/errors/index.md), error properties are a potential place where you may have added personal information.

 #### Error property value
-The most common scenario is to have personal information in the Error Property Value.
+The most common scenario is having personal information in the Error Property Value.
 For example:

 ```csharp
 try